ptylczynski/local-ddns/README.md

 # Local DDNS Service

 A lightweight Dynamic DNS service that allows you to access devices on your local network using a consistent URL, even when their IP addresses change.
+The service supports token-based authentication and can be configured via environment variables or a config file.

 ## Features

-- Simple token-based authentication
+- Token-based authentication via environment variables or config file
 - Automatic IP registration and updates
 - Lightweight FastAPI backend
 - Docker container support
 - GitHub Actions CI/CD pipeline
+- Built-in logging for IP changes

 ## Prerequisites

-- Python 3.11+
+- Python 3.7+
 - Docker (optional)
-- GitHub account (for container registry)
+- aiofiles
+- PyYAML
+- FastAPI
+- uvicorn (ASGI server)

 ## Installation

-### Local Development
+### Using pip

 1. Clone the repository:
    ```bash